-I continue to work internationally to establish a viable alternative platform from which to offer support to those who seek it.
 The following solicited feedback represents a snapshot of current clients in my own practice, from various backgrounds taken during a two-week period leading up to the June 2017 General Synod of the Church of England in York.
-These are the authentic voices of individuals who have sometimes been told that the only professional support they may receive will help them to affirm their homosexual "orientation".
-At that time their stories were offered to the governing body of the Established Church in England.
-Their names and faces continue to be withheld, since those who oppose our work seek to know them only to denounce them and repudiate their public witness as inauthentic.
+These are the authentic voices of individuals who have sometimes been told that the only professional support they may receive will help them to affirm their homosexual 'orientation'.
+I have offered these testimonies to a Sunday Times journalist, (some of whose authors were willing to meet for the purposes of verification), but my offer was declined.
+Their stories are now presented to the governing body of the Established Church.
+Their names and faces are withheld, since those who oppose our work seek to know them only to denounce them and repudiate their witness as inauthentic.